 Cruises from Dubrovnik will take in other Croatian highlights such as Split, which is built up around Roman Emperor Diocletian's Palace; Zadar, with its numerous historical sites; and Korcula, birthplace of Marco Polo.
 On-course to these attractions passengers will enjoy views of the thousands of pristine islands that make up the Croatian Archipelago.

-Should you wish to cruise from Dubrovnik, a good alternative to big cruise liners are the traditional Gulet cruises.
-These wooden vessels carry from 20 to 40 passengers and offer sleep-on packages of up to seven days.
+For those who wish to cruise from Dubrovnik, a good alternative to big cruise liners are the traditional Gulet cruises.
+These wooden vessels generally carry from 20 to 40 passengers and offer sleep-on packages of up to seven days.
 The small size of the Gulet allows it to access coves and harbours in the Adriatic that larger vessels are denied.